Computers and Laptops

 Library laptops are also available for member use within the library.
 You must have a GEPL Library Card to check out a laptop.

-- Desktops—1 hour, extensions up to a maximum of 3 hours per day available
+- Desktops: 1 hour with extensions up to a maximum of 3 hours per day available

 How to Get an Internet Guest Card: